demoiverrakada/e-voting/README.md

-# Voting System Demo
+# Open Voting Demo

-A web-based voting system to streamline the election process securely and efficiently.
+An E2E Verifiable voting system based on [OpenVoting: Recoverability from Failures in Dual Voting](https://arxiv.org/abs/1908.09557)to streamline the election process securely and efficiently while providing security guarantees and recoverability protocol.

 ## Table of Contents
 - [Installation](#installation)